 Figure 6.
-Morphometric database from photogrammetric drone UAV from the on-site acquisition campaign: the photos have been georeferenced and aligned to define the main point cloud on the architectural complex and the surrounding landscape.
+Morphometric database from the on-site photogrammetric UAV acquisition campaign: the photos were geo-referenced and aligned to define the main point cloud on the architectural complex and the surrounding landscape.

 Table 2.
 Alignment values in TLS and UAV data morphometric reference.